pghalliday/mocha-sonar-reporter/README.md

 NB. feel free to change paths and file names above ;)

 NNB.
 Although not documented here, you may also like to use `Grunt` and the `grunt-mocha-test` plugin to do this and get coverage data, etc
+You can then use property `captureFile` to collect directly task output in designated file.

 License